ARM-software/arm-trusted-firmware/docs/user-guide.rst

 CADI-compliant debugger (for example, ARM DS-5) can connect to and control its execution.

+NOTE: With FVP model Version 11.0 Build 11.0.34 and Version 8.5 Build 0.8.5202
+the internal synchronisation timings changed compared to older versions of the models.
+The models can be launched with ``-Q 100`` option if they are required to match the run time characteristics of the older versions.

 The Foundation FVP is a cut down version of the AArch64 Base FVP.
 It can be downloaded for free from `ARM's website`_.